 And I think: Try to put your finger on something, find its location.
 As if looking through old albums, turning the thick cardboard pages.
 Perhaps this fear was engendered here already.
 The year is 1982, and I am drowning, one summer holiday on the boat, somewhere on the West Coast.
 We have come into shore, alongside the smooth rocks, Dad has tied the boat, and I have gone up onto land.
 We are barbecuing sausages.
-But the mustard's been left on the boat, we forgot it, and you've got to have mustard, my mum says, -couldn't you fetch it from the boat, and of course, I could,-so I get up off the brown rug where we're sitting, on the rock, I go over to the boat, pull the boat toward me like I've been taught, tug the moorings to make it come closer, and I'm going on board, fetching the mustard, I am stretching my foot out to get my leg onto the ladder but the ladder is slippery and I loose my grip, and I disappear under the boat.
+But the mustard's been left on the boat, we forgot it, and you've got to have mustard, my mum says—couldn't you fetch it from the boat, and of course, I could—so I get up off the brown blanket where we're sitting, on the rock, I go over to the boat, pull the boat toward me, as I've been taught, tug the moorings to make it come closer, and I'm going on board, fetching the mustard, I am stretching my foot out to get my leg onto the ladder but the ladder is slippery and I lose my grip, and I disappear under the boat.

-I disappear under the boat, sucked under its keel, find myself lying on the bottom, on the stones, and at my side, among the seaweed, a sea urchin, a huge sea urchin, and then alongside that again, a crab making its way toward me and over the top of me, there above, is the boat.
+I disappear under the boat, sucked under its keel, find myself lying on the bottom, on the stones, and at my side, among the seaweed, a sea urchin, a huge sea urchin, and alongside that, a crab making its way toward me, and over the top of me, there above, is the boat.

 It's useless.
 Impossible.